vycke/cogwheel/README.md

 };
 ```

 You can define multiple actions that should get executed in a list.
-These get executed in order on how they are defined. s
+These get executed in order on how they are defined.

 ```js
 import { assign, send } from '@crinkles/fsm';